JakobHavtorn/nn/README.md

 The overall modular structure is inspired by that of [PyTorch](https://pytorch.org/).
 All network modules are children of a parent [Module](https://pytorch.org/docs/stable/_modules/torch/nn/modules/module.html#Module).
 Both layers, such as linear, convolutional, and recurrent, and nonlinear activation functions are implemented as subclasses of the Module class.
 Network models are also instantiated as subclasses of the `Module` class and hold their layers and activation functions as attributes, effectively forming a graph.

 Conversely to PyTorch, the backwards and forward pass of any module is explicitly coded in Python using NumPy rather than in a C backend.
 This is obviously not competitive on performance, but served as nice personal exercises in deriving and implementing backpropagation for a range of different network layers.
-All code there executes exclusively on the CPU.
+All code executes exclusively on the CPU.

 ## Implemented modules
 Currently implemented modules are